logo for nutrition-and-you.com

 Processing

-The shell is then broken and inside shriveled nut is taken out.
-Finally nuts are dipped in lime water in order to prevent insect infestation and seed germination.
+Its shell is then cut open and a single, shriveled nutmeg kernel is then taken out.
+Finally, nuts dipped in lime water in order to prevent insect infestation and seed germination, dried, packed, and dispatched to markets.

-• Nutmeg spice as well as mace contains many plant derived chemical compounds that are known to have anti-oxidant, disease preventing and health promoting properties.
+1. Nutmeg and mace spice contain many plant-derived chemical compounds that are known to have been antioxidant, disease-preventing, and health-promoting properties.

-• The spicy nut contains fixed oil trimyristin and many essential volatile oils such as which gives sweet aromatic flavor to nutmeg like myristicin, elemicin, eugenol and safrole.
-The other volatile oils are pinene, camphene, dipentene, cineole, linalool, sabinene, safrole, terpeniol.
+2. The spicy nut contains fixed oil trimyristin and many essential volatile oils such as which give a sweet aromatic flavor to nutmegs such as myristicin, elemicin, eugenol and safrole.
+The other volatile oils are pinene, camphene, di pentene, cineole, linalool, sabinene, safrole, terpineol.

-• The active principles in nutmeg have many therapeutic applications in many traditional medicines as anti-fungal, anti-depressant, aphrodisiac, digestive and carminative functions.
+3. The active principles in nutmeg have many therapeutic applications in many traditional medicines as anti-fungal, anti-depressant, aphrodisiac, digestive, and carminative functions.

-• This prized spice is a good source of minerals like copper, potassium, calcium, manganese, iron, zinc and magnesium.
-Potassium in an important component of cell and body fluids that helps control heart rate and blood pressure.
-Manganese and copper are used by the body as co-factors for the antioxidant enzyme superoxide dismutase.
-Iron is essential for red blood cell production and as a co-factor for cytochrome oxidases enzymes.
+4. This spice is a good source of minerals like copper, potassium, calcium, manganese, iron, zinc, and magnesium.
+Potassium is an important component of cells and body fluids that helps control heart rate and blood pressure.
+The human body uses manganese and copper as co-factors for the antioxidant enzyme, superoxide dismutase.
+Iron is essential for red blood cell production and as a co-factor for cytochrome oxidase enzymes.

-• It is also rich in many vital B-complex vitamins including vitamin C, folic acid, riboflavin, niacin, vitamin A and many flavonoid anti-oxidants like beta carotene and cryptoxanthins that are essential for optimum health.
+5. It is also rich in many vital B-complex vitamins, including vitamin-C, folic acid, riboflavin, niacin, vitamin-A and many flavonoids anti-oxidants like beta-carotene and cryptoxanthin that are essential for optimum health.

 See the table below for in depth analysis of nutrients: